carapace-sh/carapace-pixi/docs/src/hulkBash.md

 ## Zsh

-Betwen shells, [Zsh] so far has the most sophisticated framework for writing completions.
+Between shells, [Zsh] so far has the most sophisticated framework for writing completions.

-But it might be be a bit too complex.
+But it might be a bit too complex.
 Learning it takes some effort and there are limitations and traps as well.
 Coloring for example is done using complicated and slow regex matching.
 It is thus mostly used for file completion (`LS_COLORS`) and rarely seen in custom scripts.